getreu/tp-note/docs/source/tpnote--manual.md

 ![The new unmodified note created automatically](images/workflow2-2.png){width="11cm"}

-The source-code of the note shows the link with its target.
+The source code of the note shows the link with its target.
 The left-click, opens the `.odt` document.

 ```yaml
 ---